Delap-Uliga-Djarrit: Economy

+Delap-Uliga-Djarrit contains Majuro's port, as well as shops, banks, restaurants, and hotels.

+In the early 1970s, "almost all" of the annual budget of Delap-Uliga-Djarrit was reported to come from alcohol taxes and fees, as only DUD, Laura, and Kwajalein Atoll in the Marshall Islands were "wet", i.e. alcohol sales were allowed.

+Points of interest

 Alele Museum is located in Delap-Uliga-Djarrit.
 The Cathedral of the Assumption of the Roman Catholic Apostolic Prefecture of the Marshall Islands and Baet-Ul-Ahad Mosque are located in town center.